justinemmanuelmercado/pm-presentation/NOTES.md

 Next is the app server and the web server, this is where a typical node project will live.
 A web server can be a Linux VPS(Virtual Private Server) running Nginx to serve the app server which is a node app running in a docker container.
 The specific technology used isn't important, for example you can replace node with a PHP app being served directly by Apache on a Linux VPS

-The database usually runs on the web server itself and is there for data persistence, and the static assets include things like images, videos, sound files.
+The database usually runs on the web server itself and is there for data persistence.

+Static assets include things like images, videos, sound files.

 A modern popular tech stack like this can be a React app as the client, an Ubuntu VPS on DigitalOcean(a popular VPS provider) directly running a node backend through some script like pm2 or nodemon, and that node backend stores and accesses data on a postgres database running in the VPS